By: Mathew J. Levy, Esq. & Stacey Lipitz Marder, Esq.Email the Author

-When evaluating a business, the lease is often considered one of the most important assets as location is crucial to the success of a business, and the lease is often one of the largest expenses.
-While a favorable lease can certainly increase the value of a business, a lease can also be debilitating in the event that the terms are not favorable.
+When evaluating a medical practice, the lease is often considered one of the most important assets as location is crucial to the success of a practice, and the lease is often one of the largest expenses.
+While a favorable lease can certainly increase the value of a medical practice, a lease can also be debilitating in the event that the terms are not favorable.
 Therefore, prior to entering into a lease arrangement it is imperative to evaluate the legal and business issues.
-We have highlighted a few key issues below that all tenants should be aware of prior to entering into a lease.
+We have highlighted a few key issues below that all health care tenants should be aware of prior to entering into a lease.

 It is recommended that the tenant be a corporate entity as opposed to an individual from an asset protection standpoint, as the entity would be liable under the lease instead of the individual.
 However, even if the tenant is a corporate entity, the landlord may require that the corporate entity’s owner personally guaranty the lease, meaning that the landlord can sue the owner personally in the event there is a default.
 If a personal guaranty is required, negotiations should involve limiting the personal guaranty.